Tylrhas/reporting-server/README.md

 Make the filters work on the reports page
-Update Jobs to use request module to make authenticated http requests to job endpoint Style Footer be able to download CSV of the current report
+Update Jobs to use request module to make authenticated http requests to job endpoint Style Footer
+Be able to Download CSV of the current report
+Throttle the requests with throttled-request
+Backfill job for LBS - take CSV input